 Meal Planning: Is it Possible to Meal Prep AND Eat Intuitively?

-Today let’s unpack a common question I get when we think about balancing the intuitive eating journey with the realities of daily life.
+This is a common question I get when we think about balancing the intuitive eating journey with the realities of daily life.
+And the short answer is: yes, absolutely!

 Meal planning and intuitive eating can co-exist and I believe that we can hold space for both of these things.
 But let’s unpack that a little more…

-First, we need to acknowledge that while it would be amazing to be able to honour our hunger in the moment by eating exactly what we want in the quantity that we want (as we learn through intuitive eating), in our day to day life we also have busy schedules, external commitments, and time limits when it comes to preparing and enjoying food!
-This is real life, and that’s why I believe some gentle meal planning/meal prep can definitely serve you through your intuitive eating journey and help reduce some stress and anxiety that can come up.
+First, we need to acknowledge that while it would be amazing to be able to honour our hunger at the moment by eating exactly what we want in the quantity that we want (using some of the guiding questions above), in our day-to-day life we also have busy schedules, external commitments, and time limits when it comes to preparing and enjoying food!
+This is real life, and that’s why I believe some gentle meal planning/meal prep can definitely serve you through your intuitive eating journey and help reduce some stress and anxiety that may come up.

-There are lots of different definitions of meal prep, and often I think our minds drift to those “fitspo” images of rows on rows of containers filled with weighed out pre-portioned foods for each meal and snack for an entire week.
+There are lots of different definitions of meal prep, and often I think our minds drift to images of rows on rows of containers filled with weighed-out, pre-portioned foods for each meal and snack for an entire week.
 Now, I don’t mean to guilt or shame ANYONE for their preferred method of preparing food, but I do want to gently ask this: does this method of food preparation come at the expense of your relationship with food?
-Are you able to build in variety and honour your bodys’ hunger cues and eat to your fullness cues in this way?
+Are you able to build in variety and honour your body’s hunger cues and eat to your fullness cues in this way?
 Just something to consider.

-When I discuss meal planning with clients, I tend to take a more loose approach that will help you save some time throughout the week, while still giving you flexibility to make choices in the moment about what foods, and how much of a food will be satisfying to you!
+When I discuss meal planning with clients, I tend to take a looser approach that will help you save some time throughout the week, while still giving you flexibility to make choices in the moment about what foods, and how much of a food will be satisfying to you!

 How this might look…